Clastify logo

 Image

-The first step is usually the rate-determining step, since it breaks the stable aromatic π system.
-The second step is favourable because aromaticity is restored.
+The first step is normally the rate-determining step, because it breaks the stable aromatic π\pi system.
+The second step is favourable because it restores aromaticity.

 Nitration as the standard example